d-morrison/rwicc/cran-comments.md

 ## Downstream dependencies
-This is a brand-new package, so there are no downstream dependencies.
+This is a brand-new package; there are no downstream dependencies.